Table of Contents

 If you have sore muscles, heat your homemade rice bag and use it on the troubled part of the body.
 To heat it, you need to follow the given steps:

-- Depending on your rice bag’s size, place it in a microwave and heat it on high for 2-3 minutes.
+- Depending on your rice bag’s size, place it in a microwave and heat it high for 2-3 minutes.

 If it is too hot, cool it down a little bit. - When the temperature is right for you, apply it to the spots with sore muscles (neck, shoulders, lower back, under the thighs, etc.).